Igor-Palaguta/LiteralsExtension/README.md

 Literals Extension
 ==================

-This Xcode 8 Source Code Extension will generate Color Literals
+This Xcode 8 Source Code Extension generates Color and Image Literals

 Usage
 -----

-Select code with colors that should be converted to literals.
-If nothing selected, all colors from file are converted to literals
+Select code with colors or images that should be converted to literals.
+If nothing selected, whole file is converted

 ![Demo](Demo.gif)